BSN-Spartan/NC-Cosmos/README.md

 ## 5. Generate the Node Signature

-When joining the Spartan Network as a VDC, the VDC Owner will be rewarded a certain amount of NTT Incentives based on the quantity of the registered node.
-To achieve this, the VDC Owner should firstly provide the signature of the VDC node to verify the node's ownership.
+When joining the Spartan Network as a VDCData Center, the VDC OwnerData Center Operator will be rewarded a certain amount of NTT Incentives based on the quantity of the registered node.
+To achieve this, the VDCDC Owner should firstlyfirst provide the signature of the VDCfull node to verify the node's ownership.

 ####     Node Installed by Commands: